ataffe/Remote-Time-Lapse/README.md

 # TimeLapse
 A python helper for creating a time lapse.

+The REST API is created using Flask, and images are taken using opencv.

 **SendImage.py**

 Uses opencv to take an image and then sends the image to the receiver using a REST API.